What Are Feature Flags?

 - Collect user feedback and make changes if you need to.

-Feature flags can manage and control the behavior of system disabling to minimize the impact of incidents.
+Feature flags can manage and control the behavior of a system toggling a feature on/off to minimize the impact of incidents.
 Using operational feature flags you can:

-- Deploy circuit breakers or kill switches to programmatically or manually disable a feature if it behaves unexpectedly and alerts are triggered.
+- Deploy circuit breakers or kill switches to programmatically or manually disable a feature if it negatively impacts the user experience and alerts are triggered.

 - Limit API requests to ensure API reliability.